 Short answer: Tough cookies, you can't.

 Yes, Book Now is a requirement of using the Airbnb API connection.
-However, Airbnb offers you several choices as to exactly who is allowed to Book Now in the OwnerRez API:
+However, Airbnb offers you several choices as to exactly who is allowed to Book Now in the OwnerRez API - Settings > API Integrations > Airbnb entry > Change button > look for the Instant Booking selection:

 Carefully read that third option.
 How many unsuitable parties will still qualify if they